waqar7835/leatherista/README.md

 <img alt="Drupal Logo" src="/logo.png" height="60px">

-This is Leatherista pur project for leather products using git and composer
+This is **Leatherista** project for leather products using git and composer.

-also create

 ## Installation